Xueyuan33/Capstone-Project/README.md

 Thank you for respecting these limitations.

 ## Deep Learning Models for Medical Image Segmentation

-This repository hosts the implementation and results of our research on employing deep learning models, specifically SAM-L and All-in-SAM, for segmenting cell classes in high-resolution whole slide images (WSIs).
+This repository hosts the implementation and results of our research on employing deep learning models.
 Our work demonstrates the feasibility of using non-expert annotations without significantly compromising segmentation quality.

 ## Research Overview

 Our study addresses the challenges in biomedical image segmentation, particularly the heavy reliance on extensive annotated datasets.
-We propose and evaluate two methodologies, SAM-L and All-in-SAM, which leverage weak annotations to produce accurate, pixel-level segmentation, thereby reducing the annotation burden and enhancing model accessibility.
+We propose and evaluate two methodologies, which leverage weak annotations to produce accurate, pixel-level segmentation, thereby reducing the annotation burden and enhancing model accessibility.

 ## Key Findings

-Non-expert annotations can be effectively utilized in deep learning segmentation models without substantial loss in quality.
-The All-in-SAM and MOCL methods allow for less precise annotations, broadening the practical application of WSIs in clinical and research settings.
-Our approach significantly mitigates the reliance on voluminous training datasets, making high-quality biomedical image analysis more feasible in resource-constrained environments.

 ## Getting Started